 Image Credit: ©Reduce Reuse Recycle

-Once Christmas is over, you may be wanting to find environmentally friendly ways of disposing of your Christmas items including recycling your Christmas tree, disposing of broken fairy lights carefully and recycling your Christmas cards.
-For many years the Woodland Trust collected Christmas cards for recycling with collection points at various retailers across the UK, most recently with collection boxes in branches of Marks and Spencer.
+For many years the Woodland Trust collected Christmas cards for recycling with collection points at various retailers across the UK, collection boxes in branches of Marks and Spencer, Sainsburys, Tesco and WHS.

-So what can you do with your Christmas cards when you take them down in 2020?
+So what can you do with your Christmas cards when you take them down after Christmas?

 At the moment no organisations or supermarkets have announced any nationwide Christmas Card recycling schemes.

-For the moment, our advice is that you should recycle Christmas cards in your household recycling collection.
+Christmas cards can be widely recycled via household recycling collections in the UK, so for now, our advice is that you should recycle Christmas cards in your household recycling collection.